 This is even more explicit than the old one - GMU will tell nobody anything meaningful.
 The new procedure mostly resembles the old one, but with some different roles.

 Perhaps encouraging, GMU now has an AVP - Assistant VP, Office of Research Integrity and Assurance, a job filled by an experienced person new to GMU.
 Peter Stearns is still Provost, although Roger Stough appears no longer to be VP Research and Economic Development.
+However, the full report in May 2013, was sent as a formal complaint to Aurali Dade, GMU's AVP for Research Integrity and Assurance.

 Having studied dozens of university policies and procedures, GMU's new one remains one of the most opaque and hostile to external complaints, that I have seen.
 It is unclear if anything important will really change, and of course: